Web UI (HTML/CSS/JS Interface Widgets)

 Documentation: cdn.tracerinteractive.com/webui/documentation.pdf

 The WebUI plugin allows developers to create web-based user interfaces with HTML, JavaScript, and CSS using blueprints.
-It’s powered by the native web browser built into the engine and includes support for Windows, Mac, Linux, Android (4.19+) and iOS (4.21+).
-This plugin also includes a robust JSON library that provides integrated management of objects, arrays, and primitive data types.
+It’s powered by a custom Chromium web browser on desktop (with ultra fast 4K 60FPS) and the built-in WebView browsers on mobile.
+This plugin also includes a robust JSON library that provides integrated management of objects, arrays, and primitive data types to seamlessly interop between JavaScript and blueprints.
 It comes with an example project that demonstrates a startup map with a volume slider and FPS counter.
 This plugin includes multiplayer support by removing the browser in dedicated server builds without changing any blueprint classes.

 You can even put these widgets physically in the 3D world with a virtual laser pointer!
 There’s full transparency support for both 2D and 3D.
 This is very useful for RTS style games that require the mouse cursor to always be visible (because the user commonly clicks back and forth between the game and interface).
 Also VR games that implement 3D user interfaces and require them to be intuitive as the user would have a realistic expectation to be able to click through the transparent parts of the browser.